balanceiskey/js-tutorship/lesson_004.md

     console.log('Can ship shield?', shipCanShield);
     ```

-6. Alright, we know a lot of things about our ship, but you've probably noticed a lot of the values don't seem exactly right.
-Reassign anything that's coming up as `false` so that they instead become `true`.

-7. Every space encounter is a gamble.
+6. Every space encounter is a gamble.
 Write a function, `hasLuck`, that takes as a parameter a ship name, and checks whether the first letter is 'a', or the last letter is 'z', or that the length of the name is equal to 7.
 Note, we haven't officially done equality just yet, so I'll give you the first part for free.

     ```js
     function hasLuck (name) {